Max Steel: Original toy series, 1999–2012

 After the first year, development of the series went to Foundation Imaging, an animation company which eventually declared a bankruptcy at the end of second series.
 Mattel then choose Rainmaker Entertainment as the main animation studio, which at the time also was in charge of Transformers: Beast Wars.
-Following the same formula as Beast Wars, once Mainframe took control of the production, every new toy makes an appearance in the series or the movies, so they finally made a match.
-After the Endangered Species movie, every new set of toys includes at least a couple of wild animals as companions of Max too.
-The original run of the original toy series began in 1999 and ended in late 2013, with the reboot of the TV series.
-Since the toy line was intended solely for male kids, despite of the constant presence of empowered women in the series as main or supporting characters, no female figures were ever produced.
+Following the same formula as Beast Wars, once Mainframe took control of the production, every new toy makes an appearance in the series or the films, so they finally made a match.
+After the Endangered Species film, every new set of toys includes at least a couple of wild animals as companions of Max too.
+The original run of the original toy series began in 1999 and ended in late 2012, with the reboot of the TV series starting in early 2013.
+Since the toy line was intended solely for male kids, despite the constant presence of empowered women in the series as main or supporting characters, no female figures were ever produced.

-Max Steel Series 1
+Series 1

 All the initial run of Max Steel action figures were quite different from the TV character, due to the fact the character was in development at the time.
 Most Max Steel vehicles of this series used to be blue, with yellow or green accents, as the early 80's Big Jim sport and spy series.
 This particular combination of colors was widely used on all Max Steel toys for waves 1 and 2, despite the fact the main characters in the series wears blue and brown uniforms.
 It was only until wave 3 when the first Max Steel action figure to be identical as the TV character "Going Turbo!" was released, a year after the initial debut of Max Steel, but in the new Urban Siege sub line instead of the main toy line.
 Additional to the multiple Max toy versions, only one villain named Psycho was released as the main antagonist, although in the TV series Max had over a dozen different recurrent enemies.
 Waves 1 and 2 included exactly the same Psycho action figure, with only minor changes in the box.
 Wave 3 changed Psycho's mechanic arm, for a new spring loaded one, while the rest of the body remained mostly the same.
 Several large size vehicles, including a jet, a boat and a couple of sport cars were released as part of this initial series.